cameyo42/notepad-newlisp/README.md

 A notepad++ bundle to work with newlisp:

-  - Add newlisp syntax highlight
+  - Add newlisp syntax highlighting

   - Open newlisp help from notepad++